Tuesday, January 31, 2012

 Now, fair warning, this is not standard polenta.
 You create a polenta-type meal from fresh corn kernels, butter, and feta and you blitz it all to oblivion.
 And how could that be wrong?

-I used the eggplant sauce that Yotam recommends with the dish, but really, you can use any of your favorite polenta topping with this one.
+Really, you can use any of your favorite polenta topping with this one.
 Cheese, mushrooms, the list is endless if you're as big a polenta fan as I am.
 But the eggplant sauce is good and perfect for a cold winter's night.

 2/3 cup vegetable oil